johngeorgewright/stream/docs/whatwg/ReadableStream.md

 })
 ```

-An important feature to note about the [pull][] function is that when it returns a [Promise][] it will not be called again until the [Promise][] has resolved.
-Futhermore, it will only be called once the stream has time to check the queue size, which is normally after a chunk has been consumed.
-Therefore one may want to keep adding to the queue until the [desired size][desiredSize] has been met.
+An important feature to note about the [pull][] function is that when it returns a [Promise][] it will not be called again until the [Promise][] has resolved or when a queued item has just passed through the stream.

 ```typescript
 const asyncIterator = generateResults() // an async generator